zupta/slate/source/includes/_recommend.md

     + preference_array: it’s the list of eligible courier partners for the corresponding reference_number.
 It has following fields
         1. cp_id: courier partner id as mentioned on page 1 of this document
         2. cp_name: name of the courier partner
+        3. account_code: account code created while adding credentials on Clickpost dashboard, this is useful if you have multiple accounts for a courier partner
         3. priority: priority